 Pregnancy Category C

 There are no adequate and well-controlled studies in pregnant women.
-Procardia XL Extended Release Tablets should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+PROCARDIA XL Extended Release Tablets should be used during pregnancy only if the potential benefit justifies the potential risk.

 Safety and effectiveness in pediatric patients have not been established.